loopasam/pixelpotluck/content/articles/pesto.md

 tags:
   - 🥣 dip
   - 🥘 sauce
-date: 2024-01-25
+date: 2024-02-02
 ingredients:
-  - 1 can chickpeas (400 g), rinsed and drained 🥫
-  - 2 lemon, juice 🍋
+- 2 cups fresh basil leaves, packed 🌿
+- 1/2 cup grated Parmesan cheese 🧀
+- 1/2 cup extra virgin olive oil 🏺
+- 1/3 cup pine nuts (or walnuts) 🌰
-  - 1 garlic clove 🧄
+- 3 cloves garlic 🧄
-  - 1/2 teaspoon fine sea salt 🧂
+- 1/4 teaspoon salt 🧂
-  - 1/2 cup tahini 🥄
-  - 2 tablespoons water 💧
-  - 1/2 teaspoon ground cumin 🌿
+- 1/8 teaspoon ground black pepper 🌑
-  - 1 tablespoon extra-virgin olive oil 🏺

 steps:
   - Place all the ingredients in a food processor (🥫, 🍋, 🧄, 🥄, 🧂, 💧, 🌿, 🏺).
 Pulse until smooth.
   - If the hummus is too thick, add water 💧 one tablespoon at a time until desired consistency is reached.
 Taste and adjust seasoning if needed.
   - Transfer to a serving dish.
 Drizzle with olive oil 🏺.

 notes:
   - Can be stored in an airtight container in the refrigerator for up to a week.